 Aging in Community

 Part of our community outreach activities (to help spread the word about our Repair Program) included partnering with the Harford and Cecil counties’ libraries.
-We’ve been giving a series of presentations to the public on “Aging in the Community.”
+We gave a series of presentations to the public on “Aging in the Community.”
 During those sessions, we distributed HomeFit Guides provided to us from the AARP.
 We also formed a partnership with Maryland Relay, Getting There Ride Share, and Christmas In April so they could present information about their programs and distribute their materials at our sessions.

 More Aging In Place Resources